-To see the effect of VSched on an interactive VM used by a real user, one of the authors ran an interactive VM with fine-grain interactive programs together with a batch VM and reported his observations.
+consisted of four graduate students from the Northwestern Computer Science Department.
+Each user ran an interactive VM with fine-grained interactive programs together with a batch VM and reported his observations.
 The test machine had the following configuration:

-- Pentium 4, 2.20GHz, 512MB Mem, Linux version 2.6.3-7mdk (Mandrake Linux 10.0)
+- Pentium 4, 2.20GHz, 512MB Mem, Linux version 2.6.8.1-12mdk (Mandrake Linux 10.1)

 - VMware GSX Server 3.1

 - VSched server running as a daemon

-- Interactive Windows XP Professional VM
+- Interactive VM running Windows XP

 - Batch VM running Red Hat Linux 7.3.
 A process was started in the batch VM that consumed CPU cycles as fast as possible and periodically sent a UDP packet to an external machine to report on progress.

-The author tried the following activities in the interactive VM:
+Each user tried the following activities in his VM:

-- Listening to MP3 music using Microsoft Media Player - Watching MPEG video clip using Microsoft Media Player - Playing DOOM [21] and QUAKE II [22] (3D first person shooter games) - Browsing the web using Internet Explorer, using multiple windows, Flash Player content, saving pages, and performing fine-grain view scrolling.
+- Listening to MP3 music using MS Media Player - Watching an MPEG video clip using MS Media Player - Playing QUAKE II [23] (3D first person shooter) - Browsing the web using Internet Explorer, including using multiple windows, Flash Player content, saving pages, and fine-grained view scrolling.

 We set the batch VM to run 1 minute every 10 minutes (10% utilization).
 The user was given control of the period and slice of his interactive VM.
-For each activity, he tried different combinations of period and slice to determine qualitatively which were the minimum acceptable combinations.
-Figure 10 summarizes his observations.
+For each activity, the user tried different combinations of period and slice to determine qualitatively which were the minimum acceptable combinations.
+Figure 11 summarizes our observations.
+For each activity, we present the worst case, i.e., the observations of the most sensitive user.